Is Your Grandchild Going Away to Private School?

 Housse smartphone // Smartphone sleeve by elisafair, on Flickr Creative Commons Attribution 2.0 Generic License by elisafair

 If you haven't texted, then you are in for a treat.
 More importantly, your grandchild will think you are very cool.
-The younger generation seem to prefer texting to phone conversations.
+The younger generation seems to prefer texting to phone conversations.
 It will take you a few minutes to figure out the texting conventions.
 For example, "How are you?" is not something he'd text in full.
 You'll probably get a message like "How r u" The advantage of texting is that you won't necessarily interrupt whatever he is doing.
 His phone will buzz or ring to announce that he has a message.
-But if he is on the playing field, the message will be waiting for him next time he checks his phone.
+But if he is on the playing field, the message will be waiting for him the next time he checks his phone.
 It's kind of heart-warming to see a message from his grandparent which says "Thinking of you!
 Good luck on your exam.
 Love, Gramps"

 Facebook

 I know.
 Facebook!
 You hate it.
 You love it.
 But your grandchild's generation doesn't know much else.
-So, grit your teeth and learn how to create your own Facebook page.
+So, grit your teeth and learn how to create your Facebook page.
 Load it with all the photos you can find.
-He'll spend hours poring over his 1st birthday party photos though he might not admit it to you directly.
+He'll spend hours poring over his 1st birthday party photos, though he might not admit it to you directly.
 Facebook is a terrific way to illustrate your family tree and show your grandchildren where they fit in.
 All those stories about your travels come to life when he can see the pictures and view the videos.

 facebook like button by Sean MacEntee, on Flickr Creative Commons Attribution 2.0 Generic License by Sean MacEntee